Overgangsklasse (cricket)

 The Overgangsklasse is the fourth highest domestic cricket competition in the Netherlands.
 There are two pools, Overgangsklasse A (OVA) and Overgangsklasse B (OVB) playing in the regular competition.
-This overgangs level can be loosely translated as 'transition' between the comparatively less competitive lower leagues (Tweede Klasse, Derde Klasse, etc) and the more professional higher leagues (Eerste Klasse, Hoofdklasse and Topklasse).
-All leagues higher than Overgangsklasse are conducted at a national level.
+This overgangs level can be loosely translated as 'transition' between the comparatively less competitive lower leagues (Tweede Klasse, Derde Klasse, etc.) and the more professional higher leagues (Eerste Klasse, Hoofdklasse and Topklasse).
+All leagues higher than Overgangsklasse are conducted at the national level.